Advice for members of the armed forces community looking to join the NHS

 - Use the ‘situation, task, action, result’ or ‘challenge, action, result’ techniques to articulate your answer to questions in the job application.

-- Being able to quickly adapt to changing environments and uplift others while managing a crisis would help the NHS during difficult periods, such as tackling the current COVID-19 pandemic.
+- Being able to quickly adapt to changing environments and uplift others while managing a crisis would help the NHS during difficult periods.
 Make sure you emphasise all relevant experiences you have.